Tuberculosis

 Who is most at risk for TB?

-• Persons who take medications that effect their immune system, such as steroids or chemotherapy agents
+- Persons who take medications that affect their immune system, such as steroids or chemotherapy agents

-• Persons who have weak immune systems due to substance abuse
+- Persons who have a weak immune systems due to substance abuse